nathan-anderson16/SuperTux-Classic/PRIVACYPOLICY.md

 - System languages
 - Device touch points

-This data will be used ONLY to prevent users from spamming our logging system.
+Data about your system will be used ONLY to prevent users from spamming our logging system.